synapticloopltd/LCDWIKI_SPI/README.md

 #define CS A5
 #define CD A3
 #define RST A4
-#define LED A0  //if you don't need to control the LED pin,you should set it to -1 and set it to 3.3V
+#define LED A0  // if you don't need to control the LED pin,you should set it to -1 and set it to 3.3V

-// If you need to use Software SPI - which is not recommended as it is much slower - you will need to set the MOSI and SCK pins as well
+// If you need to use Software SPI - which is not recommended as it is much slower - you will
+// need to set the MISO, MOSI, and SCK pins as well

 #define MISO  50